textkernel/tx-java/README.md

 ## Usage

 ### Creating a `TxClient`
 This is the object that you will use to perform API calls.
 You create it with your account credentials and the `TxClient` makes the raw API calls for you.
-These credentials can be found in the [Textkernel Portal][portal].
+These credentials can be found in the [Tx Console][portal].
 Be sure to select the correct `DataCenter` for your account.
 ```java
 TxClient client = new TxClient("12345678", "abcdefghijklmnopqrstuvwxyz", DataCenter.US);
 ```